argonne-lcf/user-guides/docs/polaris/data-science-workflows/deepspeed.md

 # DeepSpeed
 The base `conda` environment on Polaris comes with Microsoft's [DeepSpeed](https://github.com/microsoft/DeepSpeed) pre-installed.
-Instructions for using / cloning the base environment can be found [here](https://argonne-lcf.github.io/user-guides/polaris/data-science-workflows/python).
+Instructions for using / cloning the base environment can be found [here](./python.md).

 We describe below the steps needed to get started with DeepSpeed on Polaris.

 We focus on the `cifar` example provided in the [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples) repository, though this approach should be generally applicable for running any model with DeepSpeed support.

+!!! note

+    The instructions below should be **ran directly from a compute node**.

+    Explicitly, to request an interactive job (from `polaris-login`):
+    ```shell
+    $ qsub -A <project> -q debug-scaling -l select=2 -l walltime=01:00:00
+    ```

+    Refer to [job scheduling and execution](../queueing-and-running-jobs/job-and-queue-scheduling.md) for additional information.

+## Running DeepSpeed on Polaris

 1. Clone [microsoft/DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples) and navigate into the directory:
     ```shell